saimadhu2017/Movies-Data-Base-Using-Node-and-Mongoose/README.md

 After downloaded the source code execute the following commands and Note: Before you execute make sure mongoDB is up and running otherwise it will take some time to show output as Data base not connected

-The below commands are to be eecuted in terminal or cmd in windows
+The below commands are to be executed in terminal or cmd in windows

 Step 1: npm install